Research on Research Awards

 - computing, including recurrent costs dedicated to the project (eg software licences)

-- formal transferable skills and personal development training, in addition to what we'd expect your organisation to provide.
+- formal transferable skills and personal development training, including the International Funders Award, in addition to what we'd expect your organisation to provide.

 Costs we won’t pay: